arangodb/kube-arangodb/README.md

 ## State

-The ArangoDB Kubernetes Operator is still in **heavy development**.
+The ArangoDB Kubernetes Operator is still in **development**.

-Running ArangoDB deployments (single, active-failover or cluster) is becoming reasonably stable, but you should **not yet use it for production environments**.
+Running ArangoDB deployments (single, active-failover or cluster) is reasonably stable, and we're in the process of validating production readiness of various Kubernetes platforms.

-The feature set of the ArangoDB Kubernetes Operator is close to what it is intended to be, with the exeption of Datacenter to Datacenter replication support.
-That is still completely missing.
+The feature set of the ArangoDB Kubernetes Operator is close to what it is intended to be.

 [Documentation](./docs/README.md)